Change Country

 Focusing on just one metric would be like driving a car using just the gas gauge or the speedometer as your only point of reference.
 These indicators work best when you evaluate them together to understand the overall financial health of your organization.

-8. Net Multiplier.
 This is a dollars in versus dollars out calculation.
 Your net multiplier is the ratio of net revenue to direct labor expense.
 Generally speaking, the higher your net multiplier, the more profitable, but there is a competitive element to consider as well.
 When you are pricing a “must win” project, you may opt to temporarily reduce your multiplier to edge out an incumbent competitor or build your firm’s resume in a strategic new vertical market.
-The current A&E industry multiplier target is around 2.75.
+The typical multiplier for engineering firms is around 2.75.

 Continue the Conversation